Our Clinical Services

 Palliative Care is More Than Hospice

-Many people living with serious illness, families, caregivers, and healthcare providers confuse palliative care with hospice.
+Many people confuse palliative care with hospice.
 Palliative care can be provided to people at any age and at any stage of a serious illness.
-It can be delivered alongside curative treatment, and your palliative care team will work collaboratively with your other doctors to help provide coordinated care.
+You can get it at the same time you are getting any and all of your other treatments, procedures, medications, etc.